Computing committors in collective variables via Mahalanobis diffusion maps: Introduction

-In this work, we consider datasets sampled from a process governed by an SDE describing overdamped Langevin dynamics in collective variables, with an arbitrary symmetric positive definite diffusion matrix $M(x)$ and free energy $F(x).$ We prove that {\tt mmap} applied to such data approximates the generator for this SDE under certain non-restictive conditions.
-Our proof involves only elementary tools such as multivariable calculus and linear algebra.
-We apply {\tt mmap} to two common test systems: the alanine dipeptide molecule~\cite{rohrdanz2011determination, trstanova2020local, ferguson2010systematic, chen2018collective, stamati2010application, wang2021state} and the Lennard-Jones cluster of 7 particles in 2 dimensions (LJ7)~\cite{dellago1998efficient, wales2002discrete, passerone2001action}.
+\item We apply {\tt mmap} with $\alpha=\sfrac{1}{2}$ to two common test systems: the alanine dipeptide molecule~\cite{rohrdanz2011determination, trstanova2020local, ferguson2010systematic, chen2018collective, stamati2010application, wang2021state} and the Lennard-Jones cluster of 7 particles in 2 dimensions (LJ7)~\cite{dellago1998efficient, wales2002discrete, passerone2001action}.
 For both systems, we compute the committor function on trajectory data and provide validation for the results.
 For alanine dipeptide, we compare the committor obtained using {\tt mmap} with the one computed using a finite difference method and demonstrate good agreement between these two.
-We contrast the committor obtained from {\tt mmap} with the one obtained by applying a standard diffusion map with an isotropic Gaussian kernel ({\tt dmap}) and show that the latter is notably less accurate.
+We contrast the committor obtained from {\tt mmap} with the one obtained by {\tt dmap} and show that the latter is notably less accurate.
 We also compute the reactive currents for both {\tt mmap} and {\tt dmap} and obtain an estimate for the transition rate.
 In addition, we investigate the dependence of the error in the estimate for the committor on the scaling parameter $\epsilon$ in the kernel of {\tt mmap} and {\tt dmap} and conclude that {\tt mmap} is consistently more accurate and at least as robust as {\tt dmap}.
 For LJ7, we conduct a committor analysis, a simulation-based validation technique for the committor~\cite{2006string,peters2016reaction,geissler1999kinetic}.
-Our results indicate that {\tt mmap} produces a reasonable approximation for the $\sfrac{1}{2}$-isocommittor surface, while {\tt dmap} places this surface at an utterly wrong place in the collective variable space.
+Our results indicate that {\tt mmap} produces a reasonable approximation for the $\sfrac{1}{2}$-isocommittor surface, while {\tt dmap} places this surface at an utterly wrong place in the collective variable space. \end{itemize} }

 The rest of the paper is organized as follows.
 In Section~\ref{sec:background} we review relevant concepts from MD in collective variables, transition path theory and diffusion maps.
 Our theoretical results are presented in Section~\ref{sec:main}.
 Applications to alanine dipeptide and LJ7 are detailed in Section~\ref{sec:examples}.
 Concluding remarks are given in Section \ref{sec:conclusion}.
-Various technical points and proofs are worked out in Appendix.
+Various technical points and proofs are worked out in the appendices.